 All in all, Ouija: Origin of Evil is not necessarily a bad movie, but it is far from good.
 The greatness of the movie is the middle, which is probably some of the scariest content I’ve seen all year.
 However, the scary moments are sandwiched between a beginning that has poorly written dialogue and an ending that is an exercise in the illogical.

 If your soul criteria for horror movies is whether or not they scared you, then this is certainly the movie for you.
 Whenever I simply think about that freaky girl, I get an avalanche of chills down my spine.
-But as a story, Ouija: Origin of Evil is stupid half the time and unexceptional the other half of the time, and I’m giving this movie a 5 out of 10.
+But as a story, Ouija: Origin of Evil is stupid half the time and unexceptional the other half of the time.